dbkid/Chess/README.md

 How to Run the Files:

 * You will need Ruby installed to run these files.
-You can find instructions for installing Ruby here.
+You can find instructions for installing Ruby [here] (http://installrails.com/steps/choose_os).
-* Download and unzip the file.
-* Navigate to the folder in terminal.
+* Clone the repository and navigate to the folder "Chess" in your terminal.
-* Run the command $ bundle install in the terminal.
+* Run the command $ bundle install in your terminal.
 * Run the command $ ruby game.rb to start the game.

 How to Play: